mucommander/mucommander/package/readme.txt

 - Quick lists on the right panel sometimes not being focused (ticket #552), contributed by Jarek Czekalski.

 Known issues:
 - Some translations may not be up-to-date.
-Refer to http://trac.mucommander.com/wiki/Translations for more information.
 - Mac OS X: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339), when 'Bonjour' support is enabled.
 - Executable permissions on local files are not properly preserved when running a unix-based OS with Java 1.5.